-Las Vegas sportsbook operator CG Technology has been fined by the Nevada Gaming Control Board for the third time in less than two years.
-The most recent fine was for $250,000 and covers three illegal actions.
+Las Vegas sportsbook operator CG Technology face a big fine from the Nevada Gaming Control Board for the third time in less than two years.
+The most recent fine should run$250,000 and covers several illegal actions.
 CG Technology was caught accepting out-of-state wagers, taking bets on games after the games were complete, and underpaying and overpaying bettors.

 A rundown of CGT sportsbook violations

 The sportsbook operator was supposed to fix their computer system after someone placed a mobile wager from Maryland in 2016.
 They never fixed the glitch and there were 33 more illegal wagers placed from out of Nevada in October 2016 alone.
 The wagers were placed from Arizona, Texas, and California and in violation of federal and state laws.
 Additionally, CG Technology took nine wagers after a college football game was over in 2016.